-As a facilitating subject Physics opens the door to a diverse range of possible areas of study.
+As a facilitating subject, Physics opens the door to a diverse range of possible areas of study.
 Some are obvious, like engineering, others less so such as business and finance (where mathematical problem solving skills are much in demand).
 So what do students who have taken A-level Physics at Brampton go on to study?
-In the last two years Physics students have gone onto degree courses in the following:
+In recent years, Physics students have gone onto degree courses in the following:

 “I thoroughly enjoyed my time at Brampton and am pleased I made the decision to leave school and join the college.
 The superb teaching and support really helped me thrive in my chosen subjects.”

 James Colom – Physics, Computing and Mathematics student